Schiiss/blog/_posts/2024-06-25-chunking-for-rag.md

 ### LLM's have Limited Context Windows 🪟

 LLMs have limits on the amount of text that can be included in a prompt at once, known as the context window.
 These context windows have expanded over time with new LLM releases.
 For instance, GPT-3 had a context window of 4097 tokens (about 3081 words).
 Newer models like GPT-4 have context windows of up to 128,000 tokens (around 96,000 words).
 This significant increase allows LLMs to process much more text.
-However, there are implications to this expansion, which we will discuss next in the post (ie: Signal to Noise Ration).
+However, there are implications to this expansion, which we will discuss next in the post (ie: Signal to Noise Ratio).

 ### Signal to Noise Ratio 🔊